spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

    C. `Target Docker image for the installer to generate`

 ```
-IMAGE_NAME="gcr.io/customer-registry/p6os"
+IMAGE_NAME="gcr.io/my-repo/palette-edge-installer"
 ```

-   D. `Path to user data file`- (Optional - Defaults to "user-data" in the current directory.Change the value below and uncomment the line if the file is different).
+   D. `Path to user data file`- (Optional - Defaults to "user-data" in the current directory.
+Change the value below and uncomment the line if the file is different).

 ```
 USER_DATA_FILE="my-user-data.yaml”